Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 Here is an example of a curved bench made of concrete pavers

-Some things to consider when planning your seating area:
+When planning your seating area:

 • For a round fire pit: Place Adirondack chairs or curved sectionals around the pit